wp-plugins/wp-testing/readme.txt

 22. On last page counter not shown and button changes back to "Get Test Results"

 == Changelog ==

+= 0.11.4 =
+Fix content comparing in duplicate protection

+You should upgrade to this version only if:

+* There are no questions on test page
+* Test's content text is small (less than 255 chars)
+* You have plugin that also adds something to content

 = 0.11.3 =